Mobile commerce: App commerce

 The popularity of apps has given rise to the latest iteration of mobile commerce: app commerce.
 This refers to retail transactions that take place on a native mobile app.
 App commerce is said to perform better than both desktop and mobile web when it comes to browsing duration and interactions.
 Average order value is reportedly greater with retail apps than traditional ecommerce, and conversion rates on apps are twice that of mobile websites.
 The convenience and tailored user experience of apps make them a preferred shopping channel for mobile-savvy consumers.

 Mobile Device Shopping Trends

+Shopping search behavior also differs between mobile and non-mobile devices.
+An analysis of Google Shopping search data found that the mobile share of shopping searches was higher on weekends and holidays, particularly for products associated with more impulsive purchases or greater privacy needs.
 Mobile applications serve as a means to ensure positive user experience, seamless interaction, and increased revenues for e-commerce.
-According to DesignRush report, mobile applications are expected to generate $189 billion by 2020.
+According to a DesignRush report, mobile applications are expected to generate $189 billion by 2020.
 Moreover, a study by Forrester shows that mobile devices will be leveraged to facilitate over $1 trillion in sales in 2018.